Bachelor of Music in Music Education, Instrumental

 Performance Opportunities

 From large ensembles in celebrated concert halls to chamber groups in intimate recital spaces, performance opportunities across all disciplines abound, with nearly 900 student performances each academic year.
-Whether your focus is on early, classical, or contemporary music, whether your passion is for jazz, electronic, or world music, there is an ensemble—or in many cases, multiple ensembles—to suit your interests, including specific opportunities for percussion, piano, and organ & carillon.
+Whether your focus is on early, classical, or contemporary music, whether your passion is for jazz, electronic, or world music, there is an ensemble – or in many cases, multiple ensembles – to suit your interests, including specific opportunities for percussion, piano, and organ & carillon.
 For students in theatre & drama, musical theatre, dance, and opera, opportunities abound in both professionally produced and student-run presentations.

-Across all disciplines, students perform and study with their peers in studio classes and perform for the public in solo student recitals and studio recitals.
+Students perform and study with their peers in studio classes and perform for the public in solo student recitals and studio recitals.
+In addition, the Organ Department organizes several recitals each term in local churches in the communities surrounding Ann Arbor and Detroit.

 Questions?